Pcccc1/VSGNet/README.md

 This repository is the official implementation of VSGNet.

 # Paper
-_Vision Foundation Model Guided Multi-modal Fusion Network for Remote Sensing Semantic Segmentation_ has submitted to _International Journal of Applied Earth Observation and Geoinformation_
+_Vision Foundation Model Guided Multi-modal Fusion Network for Remote Sensing Semantic Segmentation_ has submitted to _Journal of Selected Topics in Applied Earth Observations and Remote Sensing_

 # Introduction
 Framework overview